cwarden45/Bastu_Cat_Genome/README.md

 I received an e-mail that "Bastu - ALT (Swab)'s DNA results are here!" on 6/10/2022.
 However, the link to download a report did not work, and I did not see how to access the raw data.
 So, I e-mailed the company for troubleshooting.

 I also noticed that updated report for my earlier Whole Genome Sequencing kit was also still not ready (even though it had an estimated update date of "Apr 17th - May 1st", and I checked on June 11th).

+On 6/13/2022, I received a PDF report via e-mail (which I could also then see in the web interface).
+I have not yet received the raw data, but my understanding is that is not yet ready to be returned to me (and/or I have not yet received something physically).